CloudLabs-Samples/EduLabs/Demo/azure/demo-v1.md

-# CloudLabs Demo : Azure environment with Windows machine
+# CloudLabs Demo : Azure sandbox environment with Windows virtual machine

 ## Overview
 This lab environment has a Windows Virtual machine along with PowerBI Desktop pre-installed.
 And Global admin access to the Azure environment with a dedicated tenant where you can deploy the resources.